Skip to main contentCarbon Design System

 Dropdown

-Dropdowns present a list of options from which a user can select one option, or several.
-A selected option can represent a value in a form, or can be used as an action to filter or sort existing content.
+Dropdowns have a list of options that a user can select from.
+These selections can fill in a form, filter, or sort content.

 Live demo